svaarala/duktape/doc/low-memory.rst

 Duktape/C functions
 -------------------

 A Duktape/C function takes about 70-80 bytes of RAM.
-Unlike Ecmascript functions, Duktape/C function are already stripped of unnecessary properties and don't have an automatic prototype object.
+Unlike ECMAScript functions, Duktape/C function are already stripped of unnecessary properties and don't have an automatic prototype object.